RhizomeDB/dbsp-notes/README.md

 ]
 ```

-Implementations should support efficient sequential access of an Indexed ZSet, first by key, and then by value, and lastly by timestamp.
+Implementations SHOULD support efficient sequential access of an Indexed ZSet in the following order:

+1. By key
+2. By value
+3. By timestamp.

 Some operations return Indexed ZSets without timestamp information, and implementations MAY specialize a variant of the data structure for those cases.